-African Gods & Goddesses Re-Envisioned in New “Yorùbá African Orishas” Photography Series
+African Gods & Goddesses Re-Envisioned in “Yorùbá African Orishas” Photography Series

-From the mind of Atlanta-based photographer and Noire 3000 Studios CEO, James C. Lewis comes a stunning new photography series that brings African deities to life.
+From the mind of Atlanta-based photographer and Noire 3000 Studios CEO, James C. Lewis, comes a stunning new photography series that brings African deities (Orishas) to life.

-The series depicts 20 Gods and Goddesses from the indigenous Yorùbá religion, which finds its origins in Nigeria.
+The series depicts 20 Gods and Goddesses from Yorùbá peoples, indigenous to what is now Nigeria.

-Due to the slave trade, the religion has since spread to Brazil, Cuba, Jamaica, the Caribbean and various other regions around the globe.
+With the Atlantic slave trade, Yorùbá religious practices were brought to Brazil, Cuba, Jamaica, the Caribbean and various other regions around the globe.
 Yorùbá has also influenced ways of life such as Lucumí, Umbanda and Candomblé.

-Lewis’ use of live models conceptualizes the Yorùbá African Orishas unlike we’ve ever seen them before, as they are usually represented in paint or illustration form.
+Lewis’ use of live models conceptualizes the Orishas unlike we’ve ever seen them before, as they are usually represented in paint or illustration form.